 Stir by hand until combined.

-Put on the center rack the oven and bake for 9 to 10 minutes.
-The cookies should be light brown in color.
+Place the baking sheet on the center rack in the oven and bake the cookies at 375℉ for 9 to 10 minutes.
+They should be light brown in color.

-When the cookies are thoroughly cool, store them in an airtight container for 1 week or in the freezer for 2 weeks.
+When the cookies are thoroughly cool, store them in an airtight container for 1 week or in the freezer for up to a month.

 Put a sheet of waxed paper between each layer of cookies to prevent them from sticking together during storage.

 - Snowflake sugar cookies